naumanbutt2002/shop_app_flutter/README.md

 ### Managing the Shopping Cart:

 - Add items to the shopping cart from the product details screen.
+- The cart data is stored and fetched from Firebase.
 - Review your cart, update quantities, or remove items.
 - Proceed to checkout (functionality to be implemented).

 ## Technologies Used
 - **Flutter**: Cross-platform UI toolkit.
 - **Provider**: State management solution for Flutter.
+- **Firebase**: For managing cart functionality and real-time data sync.
 - **Dart**: Programming language used to build the application.

 ## Architecture